BirdeeHub/nixCats-nvim/README.md

 It allows you to provide a configuration and any dependency you could need to your neovim in a contained and reproducible way, buildable separately from your nixos or home-manager config.

-It allows you to easily pass arbitrary information from nix to lua, easily reference things installed via nix, and even output multiple neovim packages with different subsets of your configuration without duplication.
+It allows you to easily pass arbitrary information from nix to lua, easily reference things installed via nix, and even output multiple neovim packages with different subsets of your configuration without duplication, import and override and re-export your nvim config in dev shells, etc...

 The neovim config here (everything outside of the internals at [./nix](./nix)) is just one example of how to use nixCats for yourself.

-When you are ready, start [with](./nix/templates/nixExpressionFlakeOutputs) a [template](./nix/templates/fresh) [and](./nix/templates/module) include your normal configuration, and refer back [here](./flake.nix) [or](./init.lua) to the [help](./nix/nixCatsHelp) for guidance!
+When you are ready, start [with](./nix/templates/nixExpressionFlakeOutputs) a [template](./nix/templates/fresh) and include your normal configuration, and refer back [here](./flake.nix) [or](./init.lua) to the [help](./nix/nixCatsHelp) or the other [templates](./nix/templates) for guidance!

-If you use lazy, consider using the lazy.nvim wrapper [in luaUtils](./nix/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](./nix/nixCatsHelp/luaUtils.txt) and [demonstrated here.](./nix/templates/kickstart-nvim).
+If you use lazy, consider using the lazy.nvim wrapper [in luaUtils template](./nix/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](./nix/nixCatsHelp/luaUtils.txt) and [demonstrated here](./nix/templates/kickstart-nvim).
 The luaUtils template also contains other simple tools that will help if you want your configuration to still load without nix involved in any way.

 ##### (just remember to change your $EDITOR variable, the reason why is explained below)